Jyothiprakash2519/Analysis_projects/README.md

 # Analysis_projects
+Below are the some data analysis and visulization projects done using python, numpy, pandas, matplotlib, seaborn and Scikit-learn.

 1.Exploratory Data Analysis (EDA) on a Dataset project -> Performed classic EDA on the Iris flower dataset to understand species distribution and relationships between petal and sepal dimensions.